grapestone5321/reflections/README.md

 How can you use the commands git log and git diff to view the history of files?

 When you've updated your document, click "Next" to add more concepts to your map with Sarah.
 Then you'll learn how to use Git to return to previous versions of your files.

+## Reflect: Confidence from Version Control
+Now that you know how to return to a previous version of your files using Git, go add the following question and your thoughts on it to your reflections file:

+How might using version control make you more confident to make changes that could break something?

+When you've updated your document, click "Next" to start configuring a workspace that will make you more efficient at using Git.

 ## Reflect: How Do You Want to Use Git?
 Go add the following question and your thoughts on it to your reflections file: